 Those who demand that the co-workers in the Lord’s recovery be beholden to them in addressing problems in the church disregard God’s governmental arrangement for administering the church as His household.
 The New Testament shows that in His household God has ordained two offices to represent Him governmentally—apostles and elders.
 The apostles labor among and minister to the churches as a whole and appoint elders in the local churches (Rom.
 1:5; Acts 14:23).
 Elders administrate a local church and shepherd the saints in its locality (1 Pet.
 5:2).
 The elders have the responsibility to deal with problems among saints in their locality.
 Problems that are extra-local, that involve elders, or that a local eldership is unable to resolve may be dealt with by the apostles (Acts 15:1-21; 1 Tim.
 5:19; 1 Cor.
 1:11).

 First Corinthians gives an example of this.
 The household of Chloe alerted Paul to the strifes in the church in Corinth (1 Cor.
 1:11), and some reported to Paul concerning the gross sin of fornication that occurred among the Corinthians (5:1).
 Because these matters were unaddressed by the elders there, Paul addressed them himself through his first Epistle, both instructing the elders how to deal with the situation and also promising to come himself to set in order any matters that remained (5:13; 11:34).
 This is a proper pattern for dealing with serious problems in the church.
-Those who reported to Paul concerning the problems in the church in Corinth did not leave the church, publicly condemn it, and then require Paul, Peter, and the other leading ones to come to them and answer for the situation in the church there.
-This is what some are doing today.
+Those who reported to Paul concerning the problems in the church in Corinth did not leave the church, publicly condemn it, and then require Paul, Peter, and the other leading ones to come to them and answer for the situation in the church there in the way that some are doing today.
 They have left the church life, reviled the ministry and the churches in the Lord’s recovery, and insisted that the co-workers be answerable to them.

 Furthermore, problems that occur in a locality among saints are firstly the responsibility of the eldership in that locality to address.
 As those who take the lead, the elders are uniquely responsible for overseeing the saints and the situation in their respective localities (Acts 20:28; 1 Pet.
 5:1-2).
 The elders deal with problems that come to them according to the Spirit’s leading and with a view to guarding the saints, their families, and the testimony of the church from undue damage.
 There is no ground in Scripture for saints to demand that the elders give a public accounting as to how a particular matter will be, or has been, addressed.
 Public assaults on the co-workers or the leadership in the church are tantamount to assailing God’s arrangement for the administration of the church.